Anti-establishment: Early usage

 Anti-establishment in the United States began in the 1940s and continued through the 1950s.

 Many World War II veterans, who had seen horrors and inhumanities, began to question every aspect of life, including its meaning.
 Urged to return to "normal lives" and plagued by post traumatic stress disorder (discussing it was "not manly"), in which many of them went on to found the outlaw motorcycle club Hells Angels.
 Some veterans, who founded the Beat Movement, were denigrated as Beatniks and accused of being "downbeat" on everything.
 Lawrence Ferlinghetti wrote a Beat autobiography that cited his wartime service.

 Citizens had also begun to question authority, especially after the Gary Powers U-2 Incident, wherein President Eisenhower repeatedly assured people the United States was not spying on Russia, then was caught in a blatant lie.
 This general dissatisfaction was popularized by Peggy Lee's laconic pop song "Is That All There Is?", but remained unspoken and unfocused.
-It was not until the Baby Boomers came along in huge numbers that protest became organized, who were named by the Beats as "little hipsters".
+It was not until the Baby Boomers came along in huge numbers that protest became organized.